8.2.14. raspberrypi

 The ‘raspberrypi’ BSP supports the single core models (Zero, Zero W, A+, B+), and the ‘raspberrypi2’ BSP supports the Raspberry Pi 2, Raspberry Pi 3 A+, and Raspberry Pi 3.
-The Raspberry Pi 4 is not supported currently.
+The Raspberry Pi 4 is supported by the AArch64 Raspberry Pi BSP.
 The default bootloader on the Raspberry Pi which is used to boot Raspbian or other OS can be also used to boot RTEMS.
 U-boot can also be used.

 The Raspberry Pis have an unconventional booting mechanism.
 The GPU boots first, initializes itself, runs the bootloader and starts the CPU.
 The bootloader looks for a kernel image, by default the kernel images must have a name of the form kernel*.img but this can be changed by adding kernel=<img_name> to config.txt.